25 Best Things To Do in Northern Michigan (2026 Guide)

 7. Hunt for Petoskey Stones on the Beach

-Petoskey stones are fossilized 350-million-year-old coral, only found along Lake Michigan and Lake Huron in Northern Michigan.
+Petoskey stones are fossilized remains of a coral species that lived in a shallow inland sea 350 million years ago, and they're only found along the shores of Lake Michigan and Lake Huron in Northern Michigan.
+The pattern of hexagonal cells only shows when the stone is wet so you walk the beach, dip rocks in the water, and either toss them aside or pocket them.
 Magnus Park Beach and Petoskey State Park are the best hunting grounds.

 8. Drive the Tunnel of Trees on M-119

-M-119 between Harbor Springs and Cross Village is one of the most celebrated scenic drives in Michigan.
-The road winds through a canopy of hardwood trees forming a tunnel overhead.
-Stop at Legs Inn in Cross Village a legendary Polish restaurant built from driftwood and Lake Michigan stonework in the 1920s.
+M-119 between Harbor Springs and Cross Village is one of the most celebrated scenic drives in Michigan possibly in the Midwest.
+The road winds north along the Lake Michigan shoreline through a canopy of hardwood trees so dense they form a tunnel overhead, with occasional cliff-edge views of the lake appearing through the gaps.

 9. Kayak the Crystal-Clear Rivers of Leelanau County

-The Crystal River near Glen Arbor is spring-fed and so clear you can see the bottom in 10 feet of water.
-The Platte River further south is popular for tubes, kayaks, and paddleboards with access to Lake Michigan at its mouth.
+The Crystal River near Glen Arbor is spring-fed and, true to its name, so clear you can see the bottom in 10 feet of water.
+Paddling it feels like floating through glass.
+The Platte River further south near Honor is broader and gentler popular for tubes, kayaks, and paddleboards, with access to Lake Michigan at the river's mouth.

-👉 Browse all Northern Michigan outdoor experiences on Viator →
+👉 Browse all Northern Michigan water tours and outdoor experiences on Viator →

 10. Eat Your Way Through the Sara Hardy Farmers Market

-The Sara Hardy Downtown Farmers Market in Traverse City runs every Saturday morning from May through November.
-Dozens of vendors with cherries, lavender, artisan cheese, local honey, fresh-caught fish, pottery, and baked goods.
-Traverse City is the Cherry Capital of the World.
+The Sara Hardy Downtown Farmers Market in Traverse City runs every Saturday morning from May through November and is one of the best farmers markets in Michigan.
+Dozens of vendors line the Grandview Parkway waterfront with cherries, lavender, artisan cheese, local honey, fresh-caught fish, pottery, cut flowers, and baked goods that will make you seriously reconsider your life choices.

 11. Go Parasailing Over the Straits of Mackinac